top of page

 Ukraine has been preparing for this for a long time, starting with their War Risk Insurance legislation.

 If I were Ukraine I would continue with inspections of ships and possibly even publicizing cargo data as the BSGI does currently.
-They have nothing to hide and demonstrating to the world that your economy is viable and open for business is important.
+They have nothing to hide and demonstrating to the world that their economy is viable and open for business is important.

 I expect that if Russia pulls out of the BSGI there will be a continuation of some sort but it hinges on Türkiye’s cooperation which is why this meeting was pivotal.
 It’s not without peril.
 Even if you can keep the ships safe while at sea there is a risk to the ports of Odesa themselves.